kalavattam/2023_Greenlaw-et-al/results/2022-1018/readme.md

 # 2022-1018
 ## E-mail 1 (from Alison)
 ### Scripts
-The following scripts
 - `New_101122_sc_bowtie_4tu.sh`
 - `bam_split_paired_end.sh`
 - `trin4.1_adjusted_salmo.sh`
 - `map2genome_gff.sh`
-...were included in an email sent by Alison on 2022-1018.

 ### Contents
 Hi Kris!